amixon® helps with the dimensioning of large vacuum mixer dryer systems

 Tests can also be carried out under extreme process conditions in the amixon® technical center:

-• System pressure in the process chamber up to 25 bar overpressure: The heat transfer is influenced by the thicker container walls.
-On the other hand, the temperatures in the process chamber can be changed extremely quickly by changing the system pressure.
-If the system pressure in the process chamber is increased, gas-solid reactions, for example, can be favored.
+- System pressure in the process area up to 25 bar overpressure: The thicker container walls influence the heat transfer.
+On the other hand, the temperatures in the process area can be changed extremely quickly by changing the system pressure.
+If the system pressure in the process area is increased, gas-solid reactions, for example, can be favoured.
 For example, diffusion processes ....

 How can the process of vacuum mixed drying be illustrated?